Clan Maclean: Seventeenth century and Civil War

-On 3 September 1631 Sir Lachlan Maclean created a Baronet of Nova Scotia.
-Later during the Scottish Civil War he was devoted to Charles I of England and called out his clan to fight for James Graham, 1st Marquis of Montrose who was the king's captain general.
+On 3 September 1631 Sir Lachlan Maclean was created a Baronet of Nova Scotia.
+Later, during the Scottish Civil War, he was devoted to Charles I of England and called out his clan to fight for James Graham, 1st Marquis of Montrose who was the king's captain general.
 The Clan Maclean fought as royalists at the Battle of Inverlochy (1645), Battle of Auldearn and Battle of Kilsyth, alongside men from Clan MacDonald, and other allies from Ireland raised by Alasdair MacColla.
 Their enemy was the Scottish Argyll government forces of Clan Campbell, led by Archibald Campbell, 1st Marquess of Argyll.
 Through cunning tactics the Royalist force of 1500 MacDonalds and Macleans defeated the Argyll Campbell force of 3000.

-In 1647 the Maclean's Duart Castle was attacked and laid siege to by the Argyll government troops of Clan Campbell, but they were defeated and driven off by the royalist troops of Clan Maclean.
-The Battle of Inverkeithing took place in 1651 where Sir Hector Maclean, 18th chief was killed.
+In 1647 the Macleans' Duart Castle was attacked and besieged by the Argyll government troops of Clan Campbell, but they were defeated and driven off by the royalist troops of Clan Maclean.
+The Battle of Inverkeithing was fought in 1651, and Sir Hector Maclean, 18th chief was killed.

 Archibald Campbell the 9th Earl, son of the Marquess of Argyll, invaded the Clan Maclean lands on the Isle of Mull and garrisoned Duart Castle in 1678.
 The Campbells had control of Duart and most of the Maclean estates by 1679.
-When the Stuarts again called for support the Macleans hurried to their standard and Sir John Maclean, fifth Baronet fought at the Battle of Killiecrankie in 1689, in support of John Graham, 1st Viscount of Dundee.
+When the Stuarts again called for support, the Macleans hurried to their standard and Sir John Maclean, fifth Baronet fought at the Battle of Killiecrankie in 1689, in support of John Graham, 1st Viscount of Dundee.